 How to get a copy of your ChexSystems report

-You can get a copy of your consumer disclosure report either online or by mail by filling out a form available on ChexSystems’ website.
+You can get a copy of your consumer disclosure report either online or by mail by completing a form on ChexSystems’ website.

 “You are entitled to a free annual report,” Wu says.
 “When banks use the consumer reporting agency to deny you a bank account, the bank is required to send you an adverse action notice.”